lives-group/PEGDerivate/Tex-Text/Generating PEGs.md

 | aaaA | Expand left alternative A  |
 | aaa. | Expand Right alternative A |

 This process dos not always work and can produce incorrect results.
-Consider the grammar $G_B$
+Consider the grammar $G_B$.

 $
 \begin{array}{l}